In-Person Early Voting

 Applying for a Ballot

-Any registered voter can vote absentee by applying for an Absentee Ballot.
+Any registered voter can vote absentee by applying for an Absent Voter Ballot.

 You can get an application for a ballot by doing any one of the following: